1 ROBOTS & TRANSPORT

 HOW ARTIFICIAL INTELIGENCE IS ALREADY BEING USED TODAY

 Artificial intelligence or “AI” is a key technology of our time that basically mimics our human actions and our ability to learn.
 This results in exciting application options and innovation opportunities for companies to strengthen their competitiveness.
 Companies across all industries want to understand how artificial intelligence can help them.
 And gain experience with the technology.
 Every day with our EARLY BRANDS innovation & technology scouting, we see exciting new opportunities for companies to use and benefit from AI technologies.
-In this innovation spotlight, our innovation and technology experts highlight three areas of application where artificial intelligence already provides a high level of practical benefits.
+In this innovation spotlight, our innovation and technology experts highlight three areas of application where AI already provides a high level of practical benefits.

 # 1 ROBOTS & TRANSPORT